-- 1. the consolidated statement of financial position as at - 2. the following consolidated statements for 2017: statements of profit and loss and other comprehensive income, changes in equity and cash flows for the year then ended; and - the notes comprising a summary of the significant accounting policies and other explanatory information.
+- 1. the consolidated statement of financial position as at 30 September 2018; - 2. the following consolidated statements for 2018: statements of comprehensive income, changes in equity and cash flows for the year then ended; and - 3. the notes comprising a summary of the significant accounting policies and other explanatory information.